On singular moduli that are S-units: INTRODUCTION

 As we will see, the proof of Theorem \ref{main theorem} naturally leads to the study of $j$-invariants of elliptic curves that have complex multiplication by orders in $\Q(\sqrt{-3})$.
 Hence in the final part of this paper some properties of this family of singular moduli are pointed out and studied.

 We develop our article as follows.
 In section \ref{preliminaries} we fix the notation and we recall some theorems from the theory of complex multiplication.
 In section \ref{Proof} we give the proof of Theorem \ref{main theorem}.
 The main ingredient of the proof will be Deuring's reduction theory for CM elliptic curves.
-With the same techniques we also prove that for every finite set $S$ of prime numbers there is always a singular modulus that is not an $S$-unit.
+Conversely, in section \ref{Remarks} we prove that for every finite set $S$ of prime numbers there is always a singular modulus that is not an $S$-unit (Proposition \ref{Proposition}).
 In section \ref{finale}, motivated also by numerical computations, we discuss some properties of the singular $j$-invariants relative to orders in $\Q(\sqrt{-3})$.
 Here we will make heavy use of the formulas proved in \cite{Viray}.
 As an appendix we include a table containing some explicit factorizations for the norms of these $j$-invariants.
-We dedicate a small final section to the study of the case $j-1728$, kindly suggested by P. Habegger.
+We dedicate a small final section to the study of the case $j-1728$, kindly suggested by Habegger.